The Aurora Japanese Language

 JLSF was established in 1998

-and/or professional development as well as to generate cultural
+in their educationals and/or professional development as well

-awards will enable the awardees to carry out a project of their
+the awardees to carry out a project of their choice in Japan.

-choice in Japan.
-Each awardee will receive a $3,000
+Each awardee will receive a $3,000 scholarship and

-scholarship and roundtrip air tickets up to $1,500 from the USA
+roundtrip air tickets up to $1,500 from the USA to Japan (coach

 The project can be anything that

-would enhance the quality of the awardee's teaching.
-Applicants
+would enhance the quality of the awardee's educational goal.

-are encouraged to propose any projects they would like to carry
+Applicants are encouraged to propose any projects they would

-out but are currently unable to because of the lack of funding.
+like to carry out but are currently unable to because of the

+lack of funding.
 Types of projects awardees may choose are unlimited!
-For example,

 - Studying Japanese

-at a pre-existing program, such as the Japan Foundation Japanese-Language
+at an existing program, such as the Japan Foundation Japanese-Language